Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-fir-filters.rst

 Window interface for Filters
 -------------------------------

-| On the AI Engine processor, data may be packetized into window buffers.
+On the AI Engine processor, data may be packetized into window buffers, which are mapped to local memory.

+Window buffers can be accessed with 256-bit wide load/store operation, hence offering a throughput of up to 256 Gbps (based on 1 GHz AIE clock).

-| In the case of FIRs, each window is extended by a margin so that the state of the filter at the end of the previous iteration of the window may be restored before new computations begin.
+In the case of FIRs, each window is extended by a margin so that the state of the filter at the end of the previous iteration of the window may be restored before new computations begin.

-| Window buffers are implemented using a `ping-pong` mechanism, where consumer kernel would read the `ping` portion of the buffer while producer would fill `pong` portion of the buffer that would be consumed in the next iteration.
+Window buffers are implemented using a `ping-pong` mechanism, where the consumer kernel would read the `ping` portion of the buffer while the producer would fill the `pong` portion of the buffer that would be consumed in the next iteration.

-| Each iteration run, the kernel operates on a set number of samples from the  window buffer - defined by template parameter ``TP_INPUT_WINDOW_VSIZE``.
+In each iteration run, the kernel operates on a set number of samples from the window buffer - defined by the template parameter ``TP_INPUT_WINDOW_VSIZE``.
 To allow the kernel to safely operate on buffered data a mechanism of lock acquires and releases is implemented.
-| The above requirements introduce a fixed overhead when a kernel is triggered.
-| Therefore, to maximize throughput, the window size should be set to the maximum that the system will allow, though this will lead to a corresponding increase in latency.
-| For example, with a small window, say 32 samples, the overheads of window acquisition and release will be incurred for every 32 samples.
-Using a larger window will mean that a greater portion of time will be spent in active computation.

-| Latency of a window based architecture is highly dependent on the buffer size, as well as data and coefficient type.
-| For example, a single-rate symmetric FIR with a 512 sample input/output window operating on ``cint16`` data with ``int16`` coefficients will need around `2.56 us` before a full window of output samples is available for the consumer to read.

 .. note::  Window interface is not available in Super Sample Rate modes.

+**Maximizing Throughput**

+The above requirements introduce a fixed overhead when a kernel is triggered.
+Therefore, to maximize throughput, the window size should be set to the maximum that the system will allow.

+For example, a 4 tap single-rate symmetric FIR with a `2560` sample input/output window operating on ``int32`` data with ``int16`` can produce an output window buffer in `357` clock cycles, which - taking into account kernel's startup overhead (`40` lock cycles) - equates to throughput of up to `6448 MSPS` (based on 1 GHz AIE clock).

+.. note:: To achieve maximum performance, producer and consumer kernels should be placed in adjacent AIE tiles, so the window buffers can be accessed without a requirement for MM2S/S2MM DMA stream conversions.

+**Latency**

+Latency of a window-based FIR is predominantly due to the buffering in the input and output windows.
+Other factors which affect latency are data and type and FIR length, though these tend to have a lesser effect.

+For example, a 16 tap single-rate symmetric FIR with a `512` sample input/output window operating on ``cint16`` data with ``int16`` coefficients will need around `2.56 us` (based on 1 GHz AIE clock) before a full window of output samples is available for the consumer to read.

 Maximum Window size
 ///////////////////

-| Window buffer is mapped into a single Memory Group in the area surrounding the kernel that accesses it.
+| Window buffer is mapped into a local memory in the area surrounding the kernel that accesses it.
-| A Memory Group is 32 kB, and the maximum size of the `ping-pong` window buffer should not exceed this limit.
+| A local memory storage is 32 kB, and the maximum size of the `ping-pong` window buffer should not exceed this limit.

 .. _SINGLE_BUFFER_CONSTRAINT: